happylulu/shopifyapp/README.md

   outside of the App’s iFrame.
 - [Apollo](https://www.apollographql.com/) for interacting with the Shopify GraphQL API (Optional).
-- [Prisma](https://www.prisma.io/) for managing database connections and migrations.
-This is optional, but gives you a nice ORM to work with.
-The template is database agnostic, so you can use any database you want.
+- [SQLAlchemy]( ) for managing database connections and migrations.
 ## Getting started

 ### Local Development